Skip to content

 In 2020, Volvo reorganized procurement into a centralized global strategic unit and pursued more regional production alignment, aiming to build closer to demand centers.

-Although the plan helped in the years that followed, by 2024, it was still incomplete because some complex parts continued to come from Asia.
+Although the plan proved effective in the years that followed, by 2024 it remained incomplete because some complex components continued to be sourced from Asia.

 Read More: How One Supplier Brought Stellantis Operations to a Halt